 - Bicycle Committee and bicycle coordinator focused on improving bicycle facilities in the region

 - Safety: Fund the Community Traffic Safety Coalition (CTSC) and South County CTSC education programs

 - Elderly/ Disabled Transportation Advisory Committee and Pedestrian Safety Workgroup: Identify needs and facilitate safe and accessible travel for seniors and people with disabilities, including accessible pedestrian, transit and paratransit travel.

 - Accessible Pedestrian/Safe Paths of Travel: Grant-funded projects focused on improving pedestrian access to bus stops and other destinations frequented by seniors and people with disabilities.

 - Hazard reporting for sidewalks and bike facilities

 - Freeway Service Patrol: tow trucks operate during weekday commute hours and on a limited schedule on the weekends.
 The FSP tow trucks help reduce congestion by quickly removing stalled vehicles or vehicles involved in an accident from the roadway and assisting motorists with basic car problems to get them on their way.

-- Traveler Information: Consider feasibility of developing a 511 Traveler Information System to provide timely, up-to-date traveler information to reduce congestion, increase use of transit, and improve air quality.
+- Cruz511 Traveler Information Service: Provide timely, up-to-date traveler information to reduce congestion, increase use of transit, and improve air quality.